Whitsundays startled by 3.9 magnitude earthquake

 "We actually deployed monitoring equipment to get a better handle on the aftershocks that were occurring in the area,” he said.

-Mr Glanville said there are faults in the region that are active, which are the reason behind the earthquakes.
+Mr Glanville said there were faults in the region that were active, which was the reason behind the earthquakes.

 "We expect there are some shallow active faults, for the local or regional area, and stress is being built up and then being released on these fault lines through these small to large earthquakes,” he said.